Fresno, Texas

-Fresno is an unincorporated community and census-designated place (CDP) in Fort Bend County, Texas, United States.
-The local population was 24,486 as of the 2020 census, up from 19,069 at the 2010 census, and 6,603 at the 2000 census.
+Fresno is a part of Houston and an unincorporated community and census-designated place (CDP) in Fort Bend County, Texas, United States.
+The local population was 24,486 as of the 2020 census, an increase over the figure of 19,069 tabulated in 2010 census, and 6,603 at the 2000 census.

 Fresno is located in the extra-territorial jurisdiction (ETJ) of Houston, which is the fourth largest city in the nation in population.

-Fresno is bordered by Houston to the north, the suburban Fort Bend County cities of Missouri City to the west and northwest, Arcola to the south and southwest, and the Brazoria County city of Pearland to the east.
+Fresno is located south of Houston, with the suburban Fort Bend County cities of Missouri City to the west and northwest, Arcola to the south and southwest, and the Brazoria County city of Pearland to the east.

 Geography

 Fresno is located in eastern Fort Bend County at 29°31′36″N 95°27′35″W (29.526728, -95.459849).
 The eastern edge of Fresno is the Brazoria County line.
 Downtown Houston is 17 mi to the north, the center of Missouri City is 11 mi to the northwest, the center of Pearland is 11 mi to the east, and Manvel is 9 mi to the southeast.